 Coffee in hand (+ your small glass of water and Balinese sweet potato cake) means it’s time find a seat; choose to sit either in the studio itself (I’d recommend one of the upcycled rocking chairs), or, head down to the large lounge-like room, grab a table and work or relax while experiencing perhaps the best coffee you’ve had in years.

 Head across the road after you’re done to the Seniman cold brew bar where you can watch the staff roast beans, or buy some cold brew coffee to keep you caffeinated and fresh for the journey ahead.

-- The Barista are extremely knowledgeable and are dedicated to walking you through the perfect coffee experience.
+- The Baristas are extremely knowledgeable and are dedicated to walking you through the perfect coffee experience.